w-lfpup/wctk-redux-ssr/README.md

 ## License

-Wctk-Redux-SSR is released under the BSD-3 Clause License.
+Wctk-Redux-SSR-Demo is released under the BSD-3 Clause License.